 - Do not architect your storage to make the hypervisor/management operating system go fast.
 I can’t believe how many times I read on forums that Hyper-V needs lots of disk speed.
 After boot-up, it needs almost nothing.
 The hypervisor remains resident in memory.
 Unless you’re doing something questionable in the management OS, it won’t even page to disk very often.
 Architect storage speed in favor of your virtual machines.

-- Set your fibre channel SANs to use very tight WWN masks.
-Live Migration requires a hand off from one system to another, and the looser the mask, the longer that takes.
+- Set your fiber channel SANs to use very tight WWN masks.
+Live Migration requires a handoff from one system to another, and the looser the mask, the longer that takes.
 With 2016 the guests shouldn’t crash, but the hand-off might be noticeable.

 - Keep iSCSI/SMB networks clear of other traffic.
 I see a lot of recommendations to put each and every iSCSI NIC on a system into its own VLAN and/or layer-3 network.
-I’m on the fence about that; a network storm in one iSCSI network would probably justify it.
+I’m on the fence about that advice.
+On one hand, a network storm in one iSCSI network might justify it.
 However, keeping those networks quiet would go a long way on its own.
 For clustered systems, multi-channel SMB needs each adapter to be on a unique layer 3 network (according to the docs; from what I can tell, it works even with same-net configurations).

 - Round robin MPIO might not be the best, although it’s the most recommended.
 If you have one of the aforementioned network storms, Round Robin will negate some of the benefits of VLAN/layer 3 segregation.
 I like least queue depth, myself.

-- MPIO and SMB multi-channel are much faster and more efficient than the best teaming.
+- MPIO and SMB multi-channel are much faster than the best teaming.

 - If you must run MPIO or SMB traffic across a team, create multiple virtual or logical NICs.
-It will give the teaming implementation more opportunities to create balanced streams.
+That will give the teaming implementation more opportunities to create balanced streams.

 - Use jumbo frames for iSCSI/SMB connections if everything supports it (host adapters, switches, and back-end storage).
 You’ll improve the header-to-payload bit ratio by a meaningful amount.